Billing

 Auto-recharge

-Use auto-recharge for production setups where you don't want a Marquee disabled because the balance hit zero.
+Use auto-recharge for production setups where you don't want a Marquee blocked because the balance hit zero — a correctly sized recharge keeps Marquees funded.

 Mana